-How Prince Charles is Related to Count Dracula
+How King Charles is Related to Count Dracula

 Prince Charles hails from a powerful bloodline of famed dignitaries and rulers.
 One of them is non-other than Count Dracula.